 With competition for talent at an all-time high, you need a high-performing talent acquisition team to consistently attract the people your organization needs to succeed.
 Having the right people in your organization gives you the ability to out-innovate and outperform your competitors.
-The real secret is in finding, attracting and retaining the best talent.
+But is your talent acquisition strategy positioned to find, attract, and retain the best talent?

-For our new Talent Acquisition 360 research, Cielo identified 16 dimensions of talent acquisition that high-performing organizations consistently exhibit and asked 1,100 leaders across the globe to rate their effectiveness, priorities, technology, and metrics relative to these dimensions.
+For our new Talent Acquisition 360 research, Cielo identified 16 dimensions of talent acquisition that high-performing organizations consistently exhibit.
+We then asked 1,100 leaders across the globe to rate their effectiveness, priorities, technology, and metrics relative to these dimensions.
 We divided these dimensions into two segments: Strategic and Core.

 Strategic encompasses elements such as business impact and workforce insights.
 These are capabilities that affect business performance as well as high-level talent acquisition outcomes.

 - Innovating to meet the demands of the business

 - Demonstrating agility

 Core includes the operational talent acquisition process elements that support talent acquisition performance.